 Layout, Renovation and Other Costs For Improvement (Plus Taxes)

 Purchasing a commercial space by itself will certainly cost you thousands, if not millions of dollars, but that is not the only price tag that you should worry about.
 You will still need a budget for furnishing the property, making necessary renovations, and the cost of labor for such improvements, plus property taxes (which could differ by area or location).
 These additional expenses should be noted and estimated/calculated ahead so you will be prepared of the financial obligations that comes with the purchase.

-Aside from budget preparation, you need to find reliable builders or contractors to do the necessary renovations and improvements to the property.
+Aside from budget preparation, you need to find reliable builders or contractors (electrical, plumbing, and many others) to do the necessary renovations and improvements to the property.
 Make sure you go with a reputable name, then perform a credit/background check on them whenever possible.

 Once you find a reliable contractor, make sure that you are hands-on when it comes to planning and setting the layout of the commercial space.
 You should cooperate with them to ensure that the design is operationally efficient for your employees/tenants.

 Last but not the least is the issue of finances.
 Don’t just settle with just one bank or lender, try to ask and shop around for more financiers then compare and contrast which of them offers a more reasonable interest rate and payment scheme.

 In line with this, you must prepare your financial statements and other supporting documents that are usually required by banks and lenders before approving a loan.
 This means that you need to allot a considerable amount of time to comply and process any document for the loan itself, including business papers and licenses.
 In many cases, an outsourced bookkeeping service such as Enkel can help with this process.